to do and where to go in an

-If you need warranty service from a dealership, the ones that are left, go to the Auto Center in Seaside.
+If you need warranty service from a dealership go to the Auto Center in Seaside.
 It's sandwiched between Del Monte and Fremont Boulevards, and you can access it from either street.
 Most of the major dealerships are there except Saab, Lexus, Jaguar, Rolls Royce, Land Rover and Infiniti, which are right on the other side of Del Monte Boulevard.
-The Mercedes dealer is located in Monterey on the corner of Fremont and Abrego.
+The Mercedes dealer is located near downtown Monterey on the corner of Fremont and Abrego.

 Are there any guided tours?

-There are four reputable local tour companies we know of.
-Only one involves a bus, one involves Segways, and the other two are walking tours.
+There are five reputable local tour companies we know of.
+Only one involves a bus, one uses a car, another involves Segways, and the other two are walking tours.
 These companies are run by local residents who know and love the Monterey Peninsula inside and out.
 Their knowledge is invaluable if you wish to look beyond the surface and gain insights into the people and events that made the Monterey Peninsula the special place that it is.

 Is 17 Mile Drive worth the price of admission?

 It depends on your interests and wallet thickness.
 It costs a bit more than entering a state park, contains comparable natural wonders, and includes a look at how the wealthiest among us live.
 On the other hand, the sights of Carmel and Pacific Grove are just as interesting, and free.